localstack/serverless-localstack/README.md

 ## Change Log

+* v0.4.25: Use single edge port instead of deprecated service-specific ports
 * v0.4.24: Fix resolving of stage/profiles via variable expansion
 * v0.4.23: Fix config loading to enable file imports; fix output of API endpoints if plugin is not activated; enable SSM and CF output refs by performing early plugin loading
 * v0.4.21: Fix integration with `serverless-plugin-typescript` when `mountCode` is enabled